tonyjunkes/CFFormProtect-Revamp/README.md

 ## Contributors:

 > CFFormProtect was created by Jake Munson with the CFC implementation by Dave Shuck.
 Other contributors include Mary Jo Sminkey, Ben Elliott & Bas van der Graaf.
+All credit for this project goes to these individuals and anyone else I may not have been aware of.

-For more info & details on the original project, see: http://cfformprotect.riaforge.org/.
+> For more info & details on the original project, see: http://cfformprotect.riaforge.org/.
 A PHP port of CFFormProtect was created by Dan McCarthy which can be found here: https://github.com/mccarthy/phpFormProtect.

 > Conversion to CFScript and various other modifications found in this repo by Tony Junkes (@cfchef).